hainguyenphc/hainguyenphc.com/modules/contrib/automatic_updates/README.md

 Automatic Updates includes a sub-module, Automatic Updates Extensions, which supports updating contributed modules and themes.

-⚠️ ☢️️ **Automatic Updates Extensions is still experimental and under heavy development.** We encourage you to test it in your local development environment, or another low-stakes testing situation, but it is emphatically NOT ready for use in a production environment. ☢️ ⚠️
+⚠️ ☢️️ Depending on the contributed module or theme, updates to these projects could make the site inoperable.
+If possible, it is highly recommended that you test these updates in a development environment first.☢️ ⚠️

 ### More info